pbarber/uk-isochrones-map/README.md

-# NI Travel app
+# UK isochrones map

-A [searchable map of NI](https://pbarber.github.io/ni-travel-app) showing areas that can be reached from different locations using public transport within 15/30/45/60 minutes.
+A [searchable map of the UK](https://pbarber.github.io/uk-isochrones-map) showing areas that can be reached from different locations using public transport within 15/30/45/60 minutes.

 The map shows two markers: